List of Blue Lock characters: Gurimu Igarashi

+Ryōsuke Kira

-Part of the same team that had beat Isagi's team in the qualification for the high school nationals, Kira was nicknamed the "Crown Jewel of Japan" due to his talents as he would later befriend Isagi after both were accepted into the Blue Lock program.
+Part of the same team that had beat Isagi's team in the qualification for the high school nationals, Ryōsuke Kira (吉良 涼介, Kira Ryōsuke) was nicknamed the "Crown Jewel of Japan" due to his talents as he would later befriend Isagi after both were accepted into the Blue Lock program.
 He was a notable critic of Ego's philosophy on what made a good striker and chose to enter to prove him otherwise.
 He was one of the first players eliminated from Blue Lock after an unexpected kick from Bachira and Isagi despite initially being the highest ranked player amongst the twelve players of Team Z.